A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: A twisted hcr for

 The $n^{\th}$ row in the following table gives a basis for $B_n$, $1 \le n \le 6$.
 One proceeds down each column by multiplying on the right by $x$.
 There wasn't enough room on a single line for $B_6$ so we put the last two entries for $B_6$ on a new line.

-The products involving $x$ and $y$ were made by using the formula (\ref{eq.Z.tw.mult}) in the same way that it was used to show that $x^5=yxy$. \end{pf}
+These calculations involving $x$ and $y$ are made by using the formula (\ref{eq.Z.tw.mult}) in the same way it was used to show that $x^5=yxy$. \end{pf}

-\begin{lem} $\cL_2$ is generated by its global sections. \end{lem} \begin{pf} A line bundle $\cL$ on a variety is generated by its global sections if and only if for each point $p$ on the variety there is a section of $\cL$ that does not vanish at $p$.
+\begin{lem} $\cL_2$ is generated by its global sections. \end{lem} \begin{pf} A line bundle on a variety is generated by its global sections if and only if for each point on the variety there is a section of of the bundle that does not vanish at that point.
 In this case, $H^0(\BB_3,\cL_2)$ is spanned by $Xu$ and $Zt$.
 One can see from the diagram (\ref{six.lines}) that the zero locus of $Xu$ does not meet the zero locus of $Zt$, so the common zero locus of $Xu$ and $Zt$ is empty. \end{pf}

 \begin{prop} As a $\CC$-algebra, $B$ is generated by $B_1$ and $B_2$. \end{prop} \begin{pf} It follows from the explicit calculations in Lemma \ref{lem.low.degs} that the subalgebra of $B$ generated by $B_1$ and $B_2$ contains $B_m$ for all $m \le 6$.
 It therefore suffices to prove that the twisted multiplication map $B_2 \otimes B_n \to B_{n+2}$ is surjective for all $n \ge 5$.